Chinese-Australian family history research guide

 There is strong record of Australians of Chinese ancestry have been serving in the defence forces, even prior, during and after the First World War (WWI) when Australian-born children of Chinese settlers faced significant racial intolerance, persecution and social exclusion.
 In the 19th century it was not unusual for soldiers to enlist under their mother’s maiden name if it was of European origin, or to use an Anglicised alias.

-By WWI thousands of Chinese Australians had enlisted and served, arguable receiving a higher rate of individual awards for bravery than might have been statistically expected.
+By WWI, thousands of Chinese Australians had enlisted and served, arguably receiving a higher rate of individual awards for bravery than might have been statistically expected.
 In addition to those who joined the armed forces, many served in the Chinese Labour Corps who worked under the British and French on the Western Front.

 Books